4g2/discord-token-grabber-python/README.md

 ------------

-Stops multiple tokens for the same account being used.
+Stops multiple tokens for the same account being used, also avoids sending email/phone locked tokens.
 # Credits
 This token grabber was made by me, If you can think of any more features just submit an issue and I can try to add it Also please leave credit to me if you decide to use this code, I would appriciate it